-Here are 12 transgender travel tips that we hope will give you the advice you need to get through airports and on your way to study abroad.
+Here are 14 travel tips that we hope will give you the advice you need to get through airports and on your way to study abroad.

 - When making an airline reservation, it is strongly encouraged that you use the same name, gender, and birth date that is on your passport.
 The gender marker on your boarding pass must match the passport (or government-issued ID) you show the TSA Travel Document Checker.